Tuesday, June 28, 2016

 ST Review Invaders

-I've just found an ST Review cover disk (#11) and on it is the imaginatively titled ST Review Invaders, a magazine exclusive by Dave Munsie.
-Sadly, my first impressions weren't great because some traditional elements are altered far too much for my liking.
-Such as how the cannon moves over a rocky landscape so I wasn't feeling the love.
+I've found an ST Review cover disk (#11), and on it is the imaginatively titled ST Review Invaders, a magazine exclusive by Dave Munsie.
+This is a game I fondly remember, but my first impressions weren't great as traditional elements are altered far too much for my liking.
+Such as how the cannon moves over a rocky landscape, and I prefer a game like this to remain legit.
+So, I recall not being immediately impressed.

-However, I slapped myself and then began to mellow!
-After a few games and found myself enjoying this quirky space shooter and the nifty new mechanics which I thought were excellent.
-Also, I enjoyed the faster gameplay which is superb.
-I love how the pesky aliens no longer shoot in predictable straight lines and their attack patterns are quite brilliant.
+After a few games, I found myself enjoying this quirky space shooter and the nifty new mechanics, which I think are excellent.
+Also, I enjoyed the faster gameplay, which is superb and loads of fun - I love how the pesky aliens no longer shoot in predictable straight lines, and their attack patterns are new and interesting.
 Level two sees them bopping along in a humorous fashion with a Mexican wave following later on!!

-Overall, the authenticity has been altered far too much for my liking so it's not Space Invaders anymore.
-However, it's still a great game in its own right and certainly has that 'just one more go' factor.
-I really enjoyed playing this game!
+The authenticity is altered far too much for my liking, so it's not Space Invaders anymore.
+But ignore me, because it's a fantastic shooter in its own right, with that 'just one more go' factor.
+Love it!!